-When you first login to the Admin Console, it will bring you to the Admin tab.
-From here, you can access Nodes, Users, Roles, Teams, Two Factor Authentication, Provisioning and License.
-On-screen guides will highlight the main functional area.
+When you first login to the Admin Console, it will bring you to the Admin screen.
+From here, you can access Nodes, Users, Roles, Teams, Two Factor Authentication, Provisioning and Licenses.
+On-screen guides will highlight the main functional areas.

-Nodes are a way to organize your users into distinct groupings, similarly to organizational units in Active Directory.
-The administrator can create nodes based on location, department, division or any other structure that makes sense.
+Nodes are a way to organize your users into distinct groupings, similar to organizational units in Active Directory.
+The administrator can create nodes based on location, department, division or any other structure that makes sense for your organization.
 By default, the top-level node, or Root Node is set to the organization name, and all Nodes can be created underneath.

 Smaller Businesses may benefit to administer Keeper at a single level - all provisioned users, roles, and teams are accessed from the root node by default.